neonwuchang/prompts/README.md

-This repository documents prompts, variables, explanations etc. Full code can be found in a separate peository (to be listed post de-anonymization).
+This repository documents prompts, variables, explanations etc. Full code can be found in a separate repository (to be listed post removal of anonymization requirements).